-Today’s Lost Text is the town of Colle di Val d’Elsa.
-Most visitors here are simply changing buses en route to Volterra.
+Most visitors to Colle di Val d’Elsa are simply changing buses en route to Volterra.
 However, if you have a hour or two to kill, or you’re itching to stay somewhere off-the-beaten-path and chilled out, this is a great choice.

 If you’re on foot, you should access Colle Alta via the elevator, hidden deep in the hillside (look for signs directing you to the cave entrance).
 If you’re driving up to Colle Alta, park in the free lot near Porta Nova at the western end of town.